ganeshpprasad/codeethon/README.md

 # Github pull - WIP:

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that makes sure if there is WIP: in pull request title, it will not be allowed to merge.

 ## Setup